Distinguishing between Kerr and rotating JNW space-times via frame dragging and tidal effects

 \subsection{Details of numerical procedure}

-Our numerical method closely follows the one developed in \cite{Ishii} : \begin{enumerate} \item We choose units such that $M=1$ (we will momentarily comment on restoration of units). \item We assume that the celestial object moving in the background of eq.(\ref{eq1}) does not backreact on the metric.
+Our numerical method closely follows the one developed in \cite{Ishii} : \begin{enumerate} \item We choose units such that $M=1$ (we will momentarily comment on restoration of units).
+It is also assumed that the radius of the star is much less than its radial distance $r$ from the source. \item We assume that the celestial object moving in the background of eq.(\ref{eq1}) does not backreact on the metric.
 This is of importance as the rotating JNW metric is not a vacuum solution of the Einstein's equations and is seeded by a scalar field. \item All numerical computations are done including the gravitomagnetic effect. \item For a given $r$, $\gamma$ and $a$, eq.(\ref{eq9}) and eq.(\ref{eq10}) are numerically solved to get $E$ and $L$. \item We have done our computation assuming $n = 1.0$ and $R_{0} = 0.5M$. $\rho_c$ is assumed suitably (discussed later).
 For $n=1.0$, it can be shown that $\xi_1 = \pi$.
 Then eq.(\ref{eq24}) gives $\kappa$. \item Using $\widetilde{x}^i = \lambda q^i$, $x_g = \lambda q_g$, $\phi = \lambda^2\phi'$, eqs.(\ref{eq25}) and (\ref{eq26}) can be transformed as: